arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 }
 ```

-### Configuring the Programmable Button on the Opta
+### Configuring the Programmable Button on the Opta™

 Opta™ has a programmable button, shown in the image below and identified as USER.
 It can be programmed using the Arduino IDE to fit your needs.
 To show how simple is to use it, let's create a sketch and program the button as a trigger to modify the status of the STATUS LEDs.